Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 After that, what do you do?

 It would be far from ideal to send them multiple offers about products they may or may not be interested in.
-To avoid this dilemma, you can track what kind of emails subscribers are opening and the links they’re clicking.
+Get around this dilemma by tracking what kind of emails subscribers are opening and the links they’re clicking.

-For example, someone signs up for Acme Inc.’s mailing list about an active lifestyle and activewear.
-Acme Inc. doesn’t know whether the subscriber is a man or woman, whether they prefer running or weight training, or if there is any other information about the subscriber.
+For example, someone signs up for Acme Inc.’s mailing list, which is about an active lifestyle and activewear.
+Acme Inc. doesn’t know whether they’re a man or woman, if they prefer running or weight training, or any other information about the subscriber.

-Acme Inc. sends out all kinds of emails to new subscribers and notices that they’re only clicking on links related to women’s products and content.
+It sends out all kinds of emails to the new subscriber and notices they’re only clicking on links related to women’s products and content.
 It also realizes that the subscriber likes yoga pants and running shoes.
-In the future, Acme Inc. will send more content tailored to the subscriber’s behavior.
+Going forward, Acme Inc. sends more content tailored to the subscriber’s behavior.

 This is not a manual process.
-Advanced tools like Active Campaign or OmniSend allow tags to be applied or contact records to be updated based on behavior.
-You can then send messages to specific groups of people, which get opened and clicked and generate revenue.
+Advanced tools like Active Campaign or OmniSend make it possible to apply tags or update contact records based on behavior.
+You can then send messages to specific groups of people, which get opened, clicked, and generate revenue.

 This may be the most powerful type of behavioral segmentation.
 Your subscriber has told you they’re interested and is ready to spend cold hard cash.